anodynos/uRequire/readme.md

 U can think of this project as a distant counterpart to [browserify](https://github.com/substack/node-browserify), though it takes a completelly different approach and has completelly different results:

- - urequire is better/different, because it works both sides: web-to-node and node-to-web.
+ - uRequire is better/different, because it works both sides: web-to-node and node-to-web.
  Also on web side, its using AMD, which seems to be the standard way to define web modules [AMD](https://github.com/amdjs).
 The [claim is](http://requirejs.org/docs/whyamd.html) that AMD is the proper browser-optimized module system.
 But that should not prevent you, from running that same code on nodejs, as it is.

  - But NO, its not 'better' than browserify.
 It doesn't attempt to bring any of node's packages and functionality to the web (like browserify does).
 Only your modules are the issue here: your code that SHOULD run on both sides, WILL run.
 U must use non-dom, non-node stuff of course, if you want your code to work both ways.